Despacito0o/FreeRTOS/docs/en/FreeRTOS-Project-Improvement-Guide.md

 ### 1. Prepare a New Project

-Copy the 003 dynamic creation project template and rename it to 005, which will serve as our new project template.
+Copy the 003 dynamic task creation project template and rename it to 005, which will serve as our new project template.

-### 2. Replace FreeRTOSConfig.h File
+### 2. Replace FreeRTOSConfig.h

 Open the 005 project, navigate to the `...\Despacito\005\FreeRTOS` directory, and replace with our prepared FreeRTOSConfig.h file.

-### 3. Create Driver Folder
+### 3. Create a Driver Folder

 Navigate to `...\Desktop\Despacito\005` and create a new Driver folder.

 ### 4. Add UART Files

-Create a usart folder in the Driver folder to store the UART initialization files, and place usart.c and usart.h in this directory.
+Inside the Driver folder, create a usart folder to store UART initialization files, and place usart.c and usart.h in this directory.

 ### 5. Configure Project Include Paths

-Open the project, click on the Magic Wand -> C/C++(AC6) -> Include Paths -> ... add the paths and click OK -> OK.
+Open the project, click the magic wand -> C/C++(AC6) -> Include Paths -> ... and add the appropriate paths, then click OK -> OK.

-### 6. Add Driver Group and UART Files
+### 6. Add the Driver Group and UART Files

-Add the Driver group and UART initialization files, and organize them.
+Add the Driver group along with the UART initialization files, organize them, and click OK.

 ### 7. Modify main.c

-Add the `#include "usart.h"` header file to main.c and call the UART initialization function `USART_Config()`.
+Add the `#include "usart.h"` header to main.c and call the UART initialization function `USART_Config()`.

 ### 8. Handle Static Memory Allocation Issues

-After compilation, we found errors because we enabled static memory allocation but didn't implement the related functions.
+When compiling, you may encounter errors because we enabled static memory allocation but didn't implement the related functions.
 There are two solutions:
 1. Change `configSUPPORT_STATIC_ALLOCATION` to 0
-2. Implement the related functions ourselves
+2. Implement the required functions ourselves

-We choose option 2, copying the static task creation function from the 004 project:
+We choose option 2 and copy the static task creation function from the 004 project:

 ```c
 StaticTask_t        IdleTaskTCB;